Academic and Creative Writing Journal Vikram Karve: CAREER GUIDANCE – HOW TO SELECT THE RIGHT JOB.

 © vikram karve., all rights reserved.

-This Story is a work of fiction.
-Events, Places, Settings and Incidents narrated in the story are a figment of my imagination.
+2. All stories in this blog are a work of fiction.
+Events, Places, Settings and Incidents narrated in the stories are a figment of my imagination.
 The characters do not exist and are purely imaginary.
 Any resemblance to persons, living or dead, is purely coincidental.

 No part of this Blog may be reproduced or utilized in any form or by any means, electronic or mechanical including photocopying or by any information storage and retrieval system, without permission in writing from the Blog Author Vikram Karve who holds the copyright.

 More than 20 years ago, in the 1990s, I had written a number of articles on career guidance and given lectures to students on values based career selection, and subsequently posted these on my blog.
 This blog post is a revised and updated version of my article first posted by me Vikram Karve in my blog at3/31/2008 03:22:00 PM at url: Academic and Creative Writing Journal Vikram Karve and my Career Guidance Lecture ppt on HOW TO SELECT A CAREER – A VALUES BASED APPROACH by me Vikram Karve and first posted by me Vikram Karve at 2/23/2009 08:14:00 PM in my blog at url:http://karvediat.blogspot.in/200…

 Posted by Vikram Karve at 8/25/2014 11:29:00 AM